OleksandrGnatiuk/clean_folder_script/clean_folder/README.md

 > How to use clean-folder script?
 >
-> > You have to run from the command line: `clean-folder /path/to folder/you want to clean/`
+> > You have to run from the command line: `clean-folder /path/to/folder/you/want/to/clean/`

 - [x] if this folder is not exists, you'll see a message in console.
 - [x] The script sorts files according to file's extensions.